Characters of the Soulcalibur series: Rock

 Rock (ロック, Rokku), born as Nathaniel William Adams (ナタニエル・ウィリアム・アダムス, Natanieru Wiriam Adamusu), is the son of an English dealer who specialized in rare weapons.
-His father managed to bid Soul Edge at one auction and was about to take it home, only for the ship to be attacked by pirate Cervantes who killed everyone except Rock, who washed up in the shores of America with his memories gone.
+His father managed to bid Soul Edge at one auction and was about to take it home, only for the ship to be attacked by the pirate Cervantes, who killed everyone except Rock, who washed up in the shores of North America with his memories gone.
 The Native Americans were unwilling to help Rock due to his size and only a boy named Bangoo was unafraid to befriend him.
 Rock eventually recovered his memories over time and left America in search of Soul Edge, which may become the key to his full memories.
-Through Sophitia's words, he returned to care for Bangoo, only to find him being kidnapped by Aeon Calcos/Lizardman whose cult demanded Rock's soul.
+Through Sophitia's words, he returned to care for Bangoo, only to find him being kidnapped by Lizardman (Aeon Calcos), whose cult demanded Rock's soul.
 He crossed back to Europe and rescued Bangoo.
 They stayed in Europe for several years until Bangoo grew older, after which Bangoo went to America by himself.
-Later, Rock is attacked by a giant named Astaroth whose moves have an uncanny resemblance to his own.
+Later, Rock is attacked by a giant named Astaroth, whose moves have an uncanny resemblance to his own.
 He learned that Astaroth was created by Lizardman's cult based on his image and is now serving Nightmare.
 Rock is determined to stop him at all costs.
 His fate afterward is not known, as no explanation is given for his absence in Soulcalibur V.

 Initially during development, the character was called "Beast Warrior", and his design changed little over the course of creating the character.
 His appearance is intended to reflect the atmosphere of a wild warrior, while his facial expressions were drawn in a positive manner, intended to show him enjoying the fight.
 When developing his appearance for Soulcalibur, a clothed design and a bald appearance were both rejected, as the team felt they gave the impression of an urban or "bad guy" character, respectively.